CuiJiyao/gitskills/README.md

 Do not use fast mode.
 Git is a free software.
 Git is a free s.
-I am working now at dev.
+I am working now at `